chromaui/learnstorybook.com/content/composite-component.md

 <b>Decorators</b> are a way to provide arbitrary wrappers to stories.
 In this case we’re using a decorator to add styling.
 They can also be used to wrap stories in “providers” –i.e. library components that set React context.
 </div>

-`buildStory()` is a helper function that generates the `TaskList` component and populates it with `Task` item variations.
+`createTask()` is a helper function that generates shape of a Task that we created and exported from the `Task.stories.js` file.
+Similar `actions` defined the actions (mocked callbacks) that a `Task` component expects.
 Now check Storybook for the new `TaskList` stories.

 <video autoPlay muted playsInline loop>
   <source